+- What about cases that were covered by your policy but are not covered by the new Title IX regulations?

+- Off-campus sexual assault?

-- What about cases that were covered by your policy in previous years but are not covered by the current Title IX regulations? - What about conduct that was covered by your policy in previous years but may not be included in the new definition of Sexual Harassment? - Sexual Exploitation - Stalking that is NOT based on sex - Title VII sexual harassment still protects employee complainants - Use of your Student/Employee Code of Conduct in cases outside of Title IX jurisdiction?
-Or keep it in your office?
+- What about conduct that was covered by your policy but may not be included in the new definition of Sexual Harassment?

+- Sexual Exploitation

+- Stalking that is NOT based on sex

+- Domestic violence that is NOT based on sex

+- Use of your Student/Employee Code of Conduct in cases outside of Title IX jurisdiction?